Aliases for PARP3 Gene

 GeneCards Summary for PARP3 Gene

 PARP3 (Poly(ADP-Ribose) Polymerase Family Member 3) is a Protein Coding gene.
-Among its related pathways are Apoptosis Modulation and Signaling and Telomere C-strand (Lagging Strand) Synthesis.
+Among its related pathways are UVA-Induced MAPK Signaling and all-trans-Retinoic Acid Mediated Apoptosis.
 GO annotations related to this gene include NAD+ ADP-ribosyltransferase activity.
 An important paralog of this gene is PARP2.

 UniProtKB/Swiss-Prot for PARP3 Gene